How to Build Your App - Common Standardized Components

-In the last lesson, we talked about the powerful core features you’ll encounter as you build and maintain your app that are accessible via the left menu.
+Welcome back!
+In the last lesson, we talked about the powerful core features you’ll encounter as you build and maintain your app that are accessible via the side menu in the App Dashboard.
+In this lesson, we’ll go over the common components you’ll encounter in the feature content editor when you’re building and managing the content of your app.

 Common App Building Components